 I will thoroughly and comprehensively examine the facts and circumstances of your case to determine any available defense against the charges.
 My review of the case will include an analysis of whether the police violated your constitutional rights while conducting a traffic stop, applying for a search warrant, executing a search warrant or during the search and seizure of evidence.
 I will also examine whether the police violated your Miranda rights during questioning.

 Motion to Suppress Illegally Obtained Evidence

 In certain cases, I have been able to negotiate with the police and prosecutors to have the charges reduced to lesser offenses and penalties by demonstrating weaknesses in the prosecution’s case or by providing proof of successful drug treatment and rehabilitation of the accused prior to trial.
+In some cases, the most effective resolution of the case is a negotiated plea bargain.
 I can determine the most effective legal strategy based on the evidence in your case.
 My primary goals are to protect your rights and preserve your freedom.